A Complete Guide to Acne Treatments, Scar Types, and Solutions

 Prescription Medications: Topical retinoids, antibiotics, and hormonal treatments.

-In-Office Procedures: You can minimize the occurrence of acne through chemical peeling, extraction, or laser therapy.
+In-Office Procedures: You can minimise the occurrence of acne through chemical peeling, extraction, or laser therapy.

 Monitor Hormonal Changes